donkirkby/four-letter-blocks/docs/construct_your_own.md

 larger puzzles.

 The background hue sets the background colour for all the blocks.
-It's the hue angle from HSV colours, between 0 and 360.
-The smallest puzzle will highlight its letters in white, the second smallest will use the hue you enter, and the remaining puzzles will be evenly spaced around the colour wheel.
+It's the hue angle from JCh colours, between 0 and 360.
+The smallest puzzle will highlight its letters in the background colour, and the remaining puzzles will be evenly spaced around the colour wheel.

+In addition to a different highlight colour for each puzzle, you can also choose a different font for each puzzle.
+Add all the fonts you want to use on the Fonts tab, and drag them into the order you want from the smallest puzzle to the largest.
+Then choose the font to use for the smallest puzzle on the Set tab.
+You can add extra fonts to the list, and choose a different starting font for each puzzle set you construct.

 ### Puzzle Pairs
 More complex than a set of puzzles, is a pair of puzzles.
 The two puzzles have